MrJohnWeez/VR-Excavator-Simulator/readme.md

 ## College Curriculum

 The college curriculum will help guide my development process by giving me the steps needed to plan out a successful and completable project.
 After taking generic programming classes like **CS4003** Programming Languages, I know I prefer programming in C++ or C#.
 This allows me to use the game engine Unity3D since all the coding is done in the language C#.
 I then will use the strategies and architecture I learned in the classes **EECE3093C** Software Engineering and **CS5127** Requirements Engineering to scope out the project.
 It is important to get requirements of what the software/program will do before programming even starts.
-The **CS5167** User Interface class I took will allow me to create a simple but effective user interface and (in game) heads up display.
+The **CS5167** The User Interface class I took will allow me to create a simple but effective user interface and (in game) heads up display.
 I will also use knowledge from the class **CS2028C** Data Structures when storing level information, user statistics, and save data.
 Another smaller point I want to bring up is that depending on the required math for equipment controls I may end up using math learned in the class **Math2076** Linear Algebra.
 The final two classes, **ENGL4092** Technical and Scientific Writing and **Comm1071** Intro to Effective Speaking, will help my final presentation and documentation of this project.

 ## Co-op Experiences